 Are you an empath?
-Do people tell you that you’re too sensitive?
-Do you neglect yourself because you’re taking care of everyone else — including the stray kitten outside?
+Do people say you’re too sensitive?
+Or do you neglect yourself because you’re taking care of everyone else — including the stray kitten outside?

 If you answered yes to any of these questions, you might be an empath and not even know it!

 What is an Empath?

-I know, that’s coconuts!
+I know!
 No wonder you feel like you need a nap, right?

 Being an empath is different from having empathy